 And so, in many ways, providing a full and genuine onboarding experience begins as early as the recruitment and interview process.
 That said, it also continues on long after the hiring itself is done—and for the many months that follow.

 Good onboarding practices play a key role in creating employee engagement for new joiners—and there is a significant correlation between employee engagement and employee performance within a company.

 Based on research from Harvard Business Review, a positive onboarding experience can greatly enhance the integration and training phase, with the potential of bringing new joiners up to speed by 50% faster than the average and maximizing productivity.
-That said, there is strong evidence to support that high levels of satisfaction in the early employment stages also help promote long-term employee engagement.
-In other words, a positive onboarding experience is important for both short and long-term employee dynamics—ultimately benefiting an organization’s continued financial and structural stability.
+A positive onboarding experience is important for both short and long-term employee dynamics—ultimately benefiting an organization’s continued financial and structural stability.